History of wireless telegraphy and broadcasting in Nauru: World War I

-An interesting, if unverified, addition to the story was (reported after the conclusion of WW1), that the Germans hid all the essential parts of the wireless plant in a big cave on the island.
-The entrance to this cave was afterwards closed and hidden with rubbish.
-Unfortunately, a dog watched their work, and when the Australians landed on the island this animal led them to the concealed cave, where it commenced to dig vigorously.
-The excited animal was soon assisted by a band of helpers, who uncovered the opening and located the missing parts.

-In a publication dated May 1915, "List of Radio Stations of the World" by Frank A. Hart (Chief Inspector, Marconi Wireless Telegraph Company of America) and H. M. Short (Resident Inspector (U.S.A.), Marconi International Marine Communication Co., Ltd.), the coastal wireless station at Nauru is listed under Marshall Islands with Callsign KBN but no technical details.
+In a publication dated May 1915, List of Radio Stations of the World by Frank A. Hart (Chief Inspector, Marconi Wireless Telegraph Company of America) and H. M. Short (Resident Inspector (U.S.A.), Marconi International Marine Communication Co., Ltd.), the coastal wireless station at Nauru is listed under Marshall Islands with Callsign KBN but no technical details.
 Control is stated as "Operated and controlled by the Deutsche Sudsee-gesellschaft fur drahtlose Telegraphic, A. G., Berlin, Germany."
-The authors would have been aware that the station was now in possession of Australia; however, the US at that stage was still neutral and protocol would likely require pre-War status to be reflected.
-Australia would not have made use of the German callsign series and it is likely that use of the VKT callsign was implemented soon after the capture.

-On 16 January 1915, soon after the recapture of Nauru from the Japanese, The Herald (Melbourne) reported that the Nauru wireless station had been reopened.
-On 18 January 1915, The Sun provided further detail in that the service is limited at present, and is subject to delays, also that traffic will be confined at present to messages to and from the Commonwealth, no messages being exchanged with ship stations.
+In January 1915, soon after the recapture of Nauru, Australian newspapers reported that the Nauru wireless station had been reopened, with service limited at present, and subject to delays, also that traffic will be confined at present to messages to and from the Australia, no messages being exchanged with ship stations.
 Despite WW1 continuing to rage in Europe, the situation in the Pacific had stabilised to the point where Australia sought tenders for a regular merchant shipping service including Nauru in February 1915.
 It was specified that all ships must be equipped with wireless telegraphy.